This article describes how to interpret scores from The PM Exam Simulator™ and how PMI scores its certification exams.

 Let's begin by asking: How does the Project Management Institute (PMI)® score the "real" exam?

 Let's take the Project Management Professional (PMP)® exam as an example.
 According to the Project Management Professional (PMP)® Handbook, "The passing score for all PMI exams is determined by sound psychometric analysis.
 PMI uses subject matter experts – project professionals from around the world and many different disciplines – to determine how many questions you must answer correctly to pass the exam.
 Each scored question on the exam is worth one point, and your final score is calculated by totaling the points you have earned on the exam.
 The number of questions you answer correctly places you within one of the performance rating categories you see on this report."

-As you can see, this is a rather complex process that is impossible to simulate unless you know all the scoring details.
-It was therefore decided that the passing score of The PM Exam Simulator will be determined by a simple percentage as follows:
+Psychometric scoring is a rather complex process that is impossible to simulate unless you know all the scoring details.
+It was therefore decided that the passing score of The PM Exam Simulator™ will be determined by a simple percentage as follows:

-- Pass = 80% and above
+- Pass = 70% and above

-- Fail = less than 80%
+- Fail = Less than 70%

-Anecdotally we are being told by our students that the questions in The PM Exam Simulator are very close to what you will find on the PMP Exam but that they are more difficult.
-This meets with the vision and mission of the simulator which was to provide a tool that simulates the real exam as closely as possible by going above and beyond what is needed on the exam.
+Anecdotally, we are being told by our students that the questions in The PM Exam Simulator™ are very close to what you will find on the real PMP Exam.
+But in some instances, The PM Exam Simulator™ questions are more challenging than those on the real exam.
+This fact meets the simulator's vision and mission, which is to provide a tool that simulates the actual exam as closely as possible by going above and beyond what you need for the exam.